 In 1 Peter 3:1-6, Peter also applied the decorating of hair to a wife’s subordination to her husband, whereas she would not insubordinate by arranging her hair adorned in gold.
 See, this was their pagan custom that powerful women of authority would dress as though higher than others.
 Remember that women in this time led worship to Diana and Dionysus.
 The Diana temple contained vault safes (Morton, “Deceiving Winds”).
-Apparently, some Christian women still arranged and adorned their hair upon their heads rather than letting their hair hang long showing the glory of God, Christ, and man.
+Apparently, some Christian women still arranged and adorned their hair upon their heads rather than letting their long hair hang down showing the glory of God, Christ, and man (1 Cor.
+11:15).
 The Spirit of Christ taught through the Apostles that a woman’s hair was to hang down in such a way that is modest and glorified herself, her husband, and God’s headship.

 Every man praying or prophesying, having his head covered, dishonoreth his head.

 Having his head covered…